Hassanyare/Minor_Applied_Data_Science/README.md

 <details>
-  <summary>These are the predictions per class when regular dataset is used.
+  <summary>These are the predictions per class on the train dataset.
 I used excel to calculate these predictions.
 </summary>

 ![predictions-per-class](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/Neural-networks/foto's/predictions.PNG)